PCB is a broad field. Thanks to the improvement in technology, manufacturers can now make minute components.

 - The board’s design on the panel

 Here are some penalization methods that apply today

 This is a standard penalization method.
 It distinguishes each PCB with V-shaped grooves.
 As a result of the tracks, an angled blade decreases the board’s thickness by one-third.

 Designers use a machine to complete the breakout process.
 Breaking by hand can compromise the integrity of the PCB and its environment.

 2. Tab Routing Panelization:

-In cases when the V-groove method will not work, engineers will use the tab routing approach.
 This method involves pre-cutting the PCB at the array and holding Ii using perforated tabs.

 Engineers love this because it helps hold design that has edge-hanging components.
 Hand breaking is also possible with this.

 This involves designing arrays using solid tabs between the boards.
 It boosts the overall strength of the board.
 To depanel this, engineers will need a hook-shaped blade tool or a laser-cutting machine.
 They can also use a depaneling router.

 Using the router could cause vibration and dust.
 The hook blade option is not efficient but affordable.
 As a result, many people do not use this method.